 Any child may remain at school during the lunch period.
 Hadley is a closed campus and all students have lunch at school.
-Churchill students may go home for lunch only if a parent or authorized designee picks them up and brings them back-children may not go home for lunch on their own due to traffic concerns.
+Elementary school students may go home for lunch only if a parent or authorized designee picks them up and brings them back-children may not go home for lunch on their own due to traffic concerns.
 Please contact each school directly for lunch periods and times.
-Students may bring their lunch or purchase it.
-Pupils remaining at school during the lunch period shall remain on school grounds under adult supervision.
+Students may bring their lunch or purchase it by pre-ordering ahead of time.
+Students remaining at school during the lunch period shall remain on school grounds under adult supervision.
 During the lunch period students eat lunch and participate in supervised recess activities.
 In bad weather, students stay indoors.
 Students who go home for lunch should not return until the start of the afternoon session.
-Breakfast is also available at Churchill School.
+Breakfast is also available at Churchill School and Hadley Junior High.